snvcad1/Capstone/README.md

-NOTE: The capstone project was changed from House price prediction to Creditcard fraud detection.
+## NOTE: The capstone project was changed from House price prediction to Creditcard fraud detection.
 This was also communicated to my coordinator due to some hardware constrain.
+Also, the number of records processed in this code are around 50,000 out of 2,84,807 transactions.
+Again this was done to due to hardware processing constrains.
+You can change the data size in the code from 50,000 to the level you like to process.

 # Credit-Card-Fraud-Detection-Capstone